inaara-jiwani/dotfiles/README.md

 # dotfiles

-These dotfiles include a Makefile that set ups git on your local machine.
+These dotfiles include a Makefile that installs homebrew and sets up git on your local machine.
 To use, clone this repository.

 ```